gabrielrsp/vuttr-frontend/README.md

 <h3 align="center">VUTTR - Very Useful Tools to Remember</h3>

-<p align="center">Desafio Front-end da BossaBox</p>
+<p align="center">A frontend challenge by BossaBox</p>

 ## 💻 Sobre o projeto

- VUTTR (Very Useful Tools to Remember) é um repositório para gerenciar ferramentas com seus respectivos nomes, links, descrições e tags.
+ VUTTR (Very Useful Tools to Remember) is a repository for managing tools with their respective names, links, descriptions and tags.

 ## Demo

 ![](vuttrDemo.gif)

- #### Tecnologias utilizadas
+ #### Tecnologies used on this project

   -  [ReactJS](https://reactjs.org/)
   -  [Redux](https://redux.js.org/)